siva-sankar-a/erav1/session_5_split_code_to_files/README.md

     > `run`

-    This function colates all the required components from `utils.py` and `model.py` in order to verify if all components can work together in the local environment
+    This function collates all the required components from `utils.py` and `model.py` in order to verify if all components can work together in the local environment

     A similar structure is implemented in the Coogle colab notebook in order to train and test the model.